JerryGreenough/Delaunay-Meshing-Videos/README.md

 The <code>addBoundaryLoop(nodeList)</code>
 call will take care of connecting the final node to the first node.

-Additional sample boundaries are contained in the <code>boundaries.py</code> source file.
+Additional sample boundaries are contained in the repository's <code>boundaries.py</code> source file.
+The matplotlib patches drawing commands are contained in the repository's <code>draw.py</code> file.
 </p>

 ## Frame Grabbing